zurgeg/control-my-pc/README.md

 # Installation:

+Note: You can refer to setup.bat for these steps.

   1) In order to run you must download python 3.x.x (Will suggest latest version from here: https://www.python.org/downloads).
      The recommended version is in [runtime.txt](https://gitlab.com/controlmypc/TwitchPlays/-/blob/master/runtime.txt) in the [heroku style](https://devcenter.heroku.com/articles/python-runtimes), and most testing is done on 3.9 and 3.8, but all versions of python 3 should be supported in theory - if you find a bug, please report it.

-  2) Install the dependences (using a (virtualenv)[https://docs.python.org/3/tutorial/venv.html] or other virtual environment can be a good idea):
+  2) Install the dependencies (using a (virtualenv)[https://docs.python.org/3/tutorial/venv.html] or other virtual environment can be a good idea):

   * `python -m pip install --upgrade pip`
   * `python -m pip install --upgrade wheel`